US Latino Heritage

 2020 marked the 100 year anniversary of the first Mexican festival and is recognized as the longest ethnic running festival in the history of Omaha.
 Cinco de Mayo Omaha now is Omaha's #1 largest local event with 250,000 attendees from six surrounding states that generates 7.5 million dollars back into the local economy.

-Historic Preservation initiatives supported by
+Historic Preservation Initiatives supported by

 US Latino Heritage

-Copyright © 2025 US Latino Heritage - All Rights Reserved.
+Copyright © 2026 US Latino Heritage - All Rights Reserved.

 Powered by